Most tips you find when you need help selling a house in a slow market are general tips that apply in a normal or fast real estate market.

 - House prices that are above the budget potential buyers want and can afford and owners that are unwilling to lower the price.

-- The house supply surpasses the demand of potential buyers, even if the pricing is right (a buyer’s market).
+- The housing supply surpasses the demand of potential buyers, even if the pricing is right (a buyer’s market).

-- Houses in “bad” condition or with an unappealing layout (no curb appeal, a bad roof, too much clutter, and no upgrades made and or going to be made anytime soon due to a stubborn owner).
+- Houses in “bad” condition or with an unappealing layout (no curb appeal, a bad roof, too much clutter, and no upgrades made and/ or not going to be made anytime soon due to a stubborn owner).

-- Houses that have tenants and aren’t exactly a good return on investment for potential real estate investors or that can’t be shown that easily for that reason.
+- Houses with tenants that don’t give a good return on investment for potential real estate investors or that can’t be shown that easily for that reason.

 - Homeowners who make it difficult for realtors to access the house for showings.